 Put a treat into the Field Guard before putting it on your dog for the first time.
 He will be encouraged to put his head into the Field Guard to get the treat, thereby creating a positive association with the Field Guard.
 Once your dog is off leash in the field or playing while wearing his Field Guard, he won’t worry much about it.
 He will soon associate the Field Guard with running and playing and will be excited to put it on.
 See our How to Use page for more detailed information.

-Yes.
-For dogs with wider heads in relation to their head length, the measuring method for them is different from that of dogs with average head shapes and muzzle lengths.
-Please see the Sizing page for details on how to take measurements for your dog who has a short snout or a wide/furry head.
+Short snout breeds have wider heads in relation to their head length, so the measuring method for them is different from that of dogs with average head shapes and muzzle lengths.
+Please see the Sizing page for details on ow to take measurements of your short snout dog’s head length and head circumference.